What is Securities Fraud?

 - Any beneficial owner of more than ten percent of a class of the company’s equity securities

 Essentially, when a corporate insider accepts employment, they are undertaking the legal obligations to shareholders to put the shareholders’ interest ahead of their own in matters relating to the specific corporation.
-Thus, when an insider buys or sells stocks based upon information only known within the company, they are violating this relationship with the shareholders.
+Thus, when an insider buys or sells stocks based upon information only known within the company, they violate this relationship with the shareholders.

 Being Investigated for Securities Fraud or Insider Trading?